 Dr. Cipriano is an Investigator with the Toronto Health Economics and Technology Assessment (THETA) Collaborative and a Research Affiliate with the Center for Health Economics of Treatment Interventions for Substance Use Disorder, HCV, and HIV (CHERISH).
-She sat on the Health Economics Methods Advisory Committee for the Canadian Agency for Drugs and Technologies in Health (CADTH) from 2019-2023 and was awarded CADTH’s Dr. Maurice McGregor Award for Health Technology Assessment in 2019.
+From 2019 to 2023, she served on the Health Economics Methods Advisory Committee for Canada's Drug Agency and was awarded the Dr. Maurice McGregor Award for Health Technology Assessment in 2019.

 Dr. Cipriano is the Deputy Editor of the journals Medical Decision Making and MDM Policy & Practice.

-Dr. Cipriano joined Ivey in 2013.
 At Ivey, Dr. Cipriano teaches undergraduate Decision Making with Analytics and graduate courses in Business Analytics and Statistics.

 Recent Publications